Shreyashh09/LANxfer/README.md

----

 # LANxfer

-**LANxfer** is a simple, secure file transfer application designed for local area networks (LANs).
+*LANxfer* is a simple, secure file transfer application designed for local area networks (LANs).
 It allows users to upload encrypted files, share them with specific devices or everyone on the network, and download them with automatic decryption—all within a cyberpunk-themed web interface.
 Built with Flask (Python) and JavaScript, it uses AES-256 encryption to ensure file security.

 ## Features
 - **File Upload**: Drag and drop or select files to upload, encrypted with AES-256.